Greetings to make elders love you this Chinese New Year

 The first day of the Chinese New Year is almost here.

-Here are some greetings you can use to impress your elders while visiting and, hopefully, get you extra red packets from them.
+Hop into the Year of the Rabbit with these 兔-rrific greetings to impress your elders while visiting.
+Hopefully, they’ll get you extra red packets from them!

 福 means blessings while 寿 means to live a prosperous life.
 When combined with 双全, you are wishing them the best of both worlds.

 Want to wish your elders longevity and blessings in the new year?
 This greeting is perfect for that.